GEMScienceTools/oq-mbtk/docsrc/contents/smt.rst

         # Characterise earthquake for the region of interest as finite rupture
         [source_properties]
-        trt = 'None' # Either string of 'None' to use user-provided aratio OR specify a TRT string from ASCR, InSlab, Interface, Stable, Upper_Mantle, Volcanic, Induced, Induced_Geothermal to assign a trt-dependent proxy aratio ztor = 'None' # Set to string of 'None' to NOT consider otherwise specify as array matching number of mag and depth values strike = -999
+        trt = 'None' # Either string of 'None' to use user-provided aratio OR specify a
+                     # TRT string from ASCR, InSlab, Interface, Stable, Upper_Mantle,
+                     # Volcanic, Induced, Induced_Geothermal to assign a trt-dependent
+                     # proxy aratio
+        ztor = 'None' # Set to string of 'None' to NOT consider otherwise specify as
+                      # array matching number of mag and depth values
+        strike = -999
         dip =  60
         rake = 90 # Must be provided.
-Strike and dip can be approximated if either set to -999 aratio  = 2 # If set to -999 the user-provided trt string will be used to assign a trt-dependent aratio trellis_and_rs_mag_list = [5, 6, 7] # mags used only for trellis and response spectra trellis_and_rs_depths = [20, 20, 20] # depth per magnitude for trellis and response spectra
+Strike and dip can be approximated if either
+                  # set to -999
+        aratio  = 2 # If set to -999 the user-provided trt string will be used
+                    # to assign a trt-dependent aratio
+        trellis_and_rs_mag_list = [5, 6, 7] # Mags used only for trellis and response spectra
+        trellis_and_rs_depths = [20, 20, 20] # Depth per magnitude for trellis and
+                                             # response spectra

         # Specify magnitude array for Sammons, Euclidean dist and clustering
         [mag_values_non_trellis_or_spectra_functions]